pangpang20/gaussdb-python/docs/advanced/cursors.rst

 manage the results returned by it.
 They are normally created by the connection's `~Connection.cursor()` method.

-Psycopg can manage different kinds of "cursors", the objects used to send queries and retrieve results from the server.
+GaussDB can manage different kinds of "cursors", the objects used to send queries and retrieve results from the server.
 They differ from each other in aspects such as: